Profile in Courage: Military and Law Enforcement K9s

 - Face of Defense: From Puppy to Police Dog

 Puppies Assisting Wounded Servicemembers (PAWS) Act of 2016 is now law.

 This bill directs the Department of Veterans Affairs (VA), through the Office of Patient Centered Care and Cultural Transformation, to carry out a five-year pilot program under which the VA shall provide service dogs and veterinary health insurance to certain veterans who: (1) served on active duty on or after September 11, 2001; and (2) were diagnosed with, and continue to suffer from, post-traumatic stress disorder.

 The provision of a service dog shall be done in addition to other types of treatment for post-traumatic stress disorder and shall not replace established treatment modalities.

 Military and Law Enforcement K9 “Retirement”

 Until November 2000, military dogs were euthanized or abandoned after retirement.
-After all they gave, the danger they faced, the lives they saved they were literally discarded.
+After all, they gave, the danger they faced, and the lives they saved were discarded.
 But no more…

-Organizations like Save-A-Vet.org and Pets for Patriots now help to rescue military and law enforcement working dogs and other service animals from being put down when their service to country and community is “done with them”.
-Save-A-Vet also serves to provide housing and relief for disabled veterans who help take care of them.
+Organizations like Save-A-Vet.org and Pets for Patriots now help rescue military and law enforcement working dogs and other service animals from being put down when their service to the country and community is “done with them.”
+Save-A-Vet also provides housing and relief for disabled veterans who help take care of them.

 Bravery of Law Enforcement K9s